El Condor Pasa (horse)

-El Condor Pasa (エルコンドルパサー, March 17, 1995 – July 16, 2002) was an American-bred, Japanese-trained Thoroughbred racehorse and breeding stallion.
+El Condor Pasa (エルコンドルパサー, Eru Kondoru Pasā) was an American-bred, Japanese-trained Thoroughbred racehorse and breeding stallion.
+He won eight of his eleven races, coming second in the other three.
 In 1998 he won the NHK Mile Cup and the Japan Cup.
-In the following year he was campaigned in Europe where he won the Grand Prix de Saint-Cloud and the Prix Foy before finishing second in the Prix de l'Arc de Triomphe.
-He was retired to stud but died after three seasons following unsuccessful colic surgery.
-El Condor Pasa has been described as the best Japanese racehorse of the 20th century.
+In the following year he was campaigned in Europe where he placed second at the Prix d'Ispahan and then won the Grand Prix de Saint-Cloud and the Prix Foy before finishing second in the 1999 Prix de l'Arc de Triomphe.
+After his tour in France, he retired at the end of 1999.
+He was retired to stud starting in 2000, but died after three seasons following unsuccessful colic surgery.
+During his time as a stud, he sired major winners Vermilion, Alondite, and Song of Wind.
+El Condor Pasa has been described as the best Japanese racehorse of the 20th century, holding the highest Timeform by a Japanese flat racing thoroughbred until Equinox matched it over 20 years later.

 Background

+On March 17, 1995, Saddler's Gal gave birth to a colt, the future El Condor Pasa, at Lane's End Farm's Oak Tree Branch.
+When the colt was 4 months old, he was inspected by trainer Yoshitaka Ninomiya, who reported that he was a very ordinary horse.
+He was first brought to Japan in January 1996, when he was 10 months old, in order to begin training on Kimura farm.
+He was moved to the Miho training center in 1997 when he was two.
+The week of his debut, jockey Hitoshi Matoba rode El Condor Pasa during training, and was so impressed that he asked to be El Condor Pasa's jockey for his debut race.

 El Condor Pasa was a dark bay horse with a large white star bred in Kentucky by his Japanese owner Takashi Watanabe.
 His sire, Kingmambo, was a highly successful breeding stallion.
 His progeny included the British Classic winners Light Shift, Russian Rhythm, King's Best, Henrythenavigator, Virginia Waters and Rule of Law as well as major winners in Japan, France (Divine Proportions) and the United States (Lemon Drop Kid).
 Watanabe sent the horse into training with Yoshi Ninomiya, who operated a small stable with only ten horses.

-El Condor Pasa was named after the Peruvian musical play of the same name, as Watanabe had a peer in his alma meter (Keio University) that he respected that spent time in Peru; as well as expanding his sire's partial name (Mambo) to mean "South American music" in general.
+El Condor Pasa was named after the Peruvian musical play of the same name, as Watanabe had a peer in his alma mater (Keio University) that he respected that spent time in Peru; as well as expanding his sire's partial name (Mambo) to mean "South American music" in general.
 This was not the first horse Watanabe named "El Condor Pasa", as he owned another horse of the same name several years prior who suffered a fatal injury that required euthanization before he could make his debut.